 Machine learning and survival forecasting (survival model)

 This application of machine learning in medicine may not be very pleasing at first sight because it offers an effective tool for treatment to estimate the probability of survival of a patient suffering from a severe illness.
 This estimate may, for example, be established using dedicated models (Logit Model, Probit Model, Cox Model …).
-Still, by going more in the interpretation of parameters, specialists can extract variables or conditions that will have a direct impact on the survival of an individual, and removing these variables, it becomes possible, if medicine allows it, to improve the survival of patients and, why not, to save them.
+Still, by going more into the interpretation of parameters, specialists can extract variables or conditions that will have a direct impact on the survival of an individual, and by removing these variables, it becomes possible, if medicine allows it, to improve the survival of patients and, why not, to save them.

 Such data science undeniably requires powerful data management tools, machine learning model design, and collaborative work, such as data science platforms.